ocsf/ocsf-docs/Understanding OCSF.md

 Attributes are grouped for documentation purposes into _Primary_, _Classification_, _Occurrence_, and _Context_ groups.
 Classification and Occurrence groupings are independent of event class and are defined with the attribute in the dictionary.
 Primary and Context attributes’ groupings are based on their usage within a given event class.

 Each event class has primary attributes, the attributes that are indicative of the event semantics in all use cases.
 Primary attributes are typically Required, or Recommended per event class, based on their use in each class.
-Primary attributes in the base event class apply to all event classes.
+Primary attributes in the Base Event class apply to all event classes.

 Attributes that are important for the taxonomy of the framework are designated as Classification attributes.
-The classification attributes are marked as Required as part of the base event class.
+The classification attributes are marked as Required as part of the Base Event class.
+Their values are nominally `Unknown `or `Other `and will be overridden within specific event classes.

 Attributes that are related to time and time ranges are designated as Occurrence attributes.
 The occurrence attributes may be marked with any requirement level, depending on their usage within an event class.